DanielEliezer/disaster_response/README.md

 In this project, we have a lot of disaster-related data from Figure Eight, and the goal is to build a Machine Learning Model that processes the messages from the web, and classifies it between some categories (e.g. people asking for medical aid, asking for food, reporting road blocks, etc).

-To do so, we are going to use some NLP techniques (e.g. TF-IDF, tokenize, normalize and lemmatize) with the nltk library, and deploy the project in a web app (flask).
+To do so, we are going to use some NLP techniques (e.g. TF-IDF, tokenize, normalize and lemmatize) with the nltk library, combined with a machine learning model and deploy the project in a web app (flask).

 This project is part of the Udacity Data Science Nanodegree Program.